 - When there’s a systematic process in place?

-- When clear and effective communication happens?
+- When does clear and effective communication happen?

 - When continuous improvement is happening?

 - Take the time to define your resources.
 Who will audit?
 What technical resources are needed?